idlework/array-2d-js/README.md

 # Array2D
 Array2D is an auxiliary tool to create, manage and manipulate 2d arrays.
+I made this component to help me develop board game prototypes.
+If you want to use this component, please!
+If you want to modify or expand this component, you are welcome to do so.
+See notes in contribution.

 ## Installation
 ```shell